 result was that the center bubble of the plunger material moved .004

-.055 plunger of lift to fully utilize the orifice size I am in good shape.
-Pretty
+need .055 plunger of lift to fully utilize the orifice size I am in good

-could break it with a hammer, or if you roll the car, but I think it
+you could break it with a hammer, or if you roll the car, but I think it

 would hold up just fine to normal use.
 I sprayed it down with gasoline,

 methanol, shop solvent, acetone, brake fluid and a couple of other

 mystery chemicals and none of these bothered the finish.
-I was out of nitro or I
+I was out of

-Brake Cleaner.
+chlorinated Brake Cleaner.
 Most of us that use brake cleaner know it to

 be some good stuff but nasty on many things like paint, powder coating

 and anodized components so don't use it to clean the Airnoids.
 You have

 I have burned up my share of coils by leaving them on too long when

 what the life of the actuator might be since it only draws 0.6 amp.
 I

 turned it on with 15 volts going to it and walked away.
 I checked on it

 45 minutes later.
-It was up to 160 degrees surface temperature but it kept on ticking.
+It was up to 160 degrees surface temperature but it

-good thing and did not feel the need to go on to the inevitable end.
+a good thing and did not feel the need to go on to the inevitable end.

 worrying about carrying spare coils.